1993 New York City mayoral election

 The 1993 New York City mayoral election was held on Tuesday, November 2.
 Incumbent Mayor David Dinkins ran for re-election to a second term, but lost in a rematch with Republican Rudy Giuliani.

 This was the first time since 1965 that a Republican won a mayoral election in New York City.
 Democrats would not win a mayoral election again until 2013.
-This was the second of two elections in a row where the incumbent mayor lost re-election.

 Background

 Dinkins had narrowly defeated Giuliani in the previous election.

 By 1993, the city was suffering from a spike in unemployment associated with a nationwide recession, and with a rise in local unemployment rates from 6.7% in 1989 to 11.1% in 1992.
 Although crime rates had begun to fall during the Dinkins administration, Dinkins suffered badly from a perception that crime and racial tension was uncontrolled in the city, following events such as the January 1990 Family Red Apple boycott and 1991 Crown Heights riot.

 In 1992, Giuliani was a key speaker at a Patrolmen's Benevolent Association rally opposing Dinkins, in which Giuliani said "The reason the morale of the police department of the City of New York is so low is one reason and one reason alone: David Dinkins!"
 The rally quickly devolved into a riot, with nearly 4,000 off-duty police officers storming the City Hall and blocking traffic on the Brooklyn Bridge.